NeueDarshan/simple_ConTeXt/README.md

 - Citation handler.
 (We handle references well enough, similar support would be nice for `\cite[...]`.
 I expect we would try to keep it simple, and I would like to handle the `.lua`, `.xml` and `.bib` formats.)
-- Handle syntax embedding better.
-Currently we have various embeddings that work fairly well, but the code is ugly and error prone and comes with some limitations.
 - Robust log parsing, esp. for reporting warnings/errors.
 - Word count.
 (Could be nice to have, but lots of difficulties with it.)